danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

   └── package.json # highlight-line
 ```

-Again, we'll use the Serverless Framework to configure and release the Lambda to AWS, so install it as a "dev" dependency:
+Again, we'll use the Serverless Framework to configure and upload the Lambda to AWS, so install it as a "dev" dependency:

 ```shell
 npm i -D serverless